Friday, August 18, 2023

 Should you desire to eat lunch off post in Lexington, there are numerous restaurants nearby as well.
 NOTE: New cadets may not wear the athletic uniform off post.

-VMI’s Chaplain will hold a non-denominational prayer session for new cadets and parents in JM Hall.
+VMI’s Chaplain will hold a non-denominational prayer session for new cadets and parents in Memorial Hall.
 This is optional for all families.

 New cadets and their families will be welcomed by VMI's Superintendent, Major General Cedric T. Wins, ’85 and introduced to key personnel.
 New cadets leave their families following the ceremony to begin their training.